edujbarrios/VLM_Descriptions_with_llm7.io_API/README.md

-# Vision-Language Model image description with FREE API
+# Vision-Language Model Descriptions with llm7.io API

 A minimal Python project showing how to use **Vision-Language Models (VLMs)** through the [llm7 API](https://api.llm7.io/).
 It loads an image (local file or URL), sends it along with a prompt, and prints the model’s description.